Alexander Shumsky: Exile and further persecution

 From 1927 to 1933 he was a rector of the Leningrad Institute of National Economy, Leningrad Polytechnic Institute, a deputy head of the mass agitation department of the Central Committee of All-Union Communist Party (Bolsheviks), a head of the Central Committee of Trade Union of Education officials, and a Presidium member of the All-Union Central Council of Trade Unions.

 Shumsky expected to return to Ukraine, but he continued to be the object of political attacks in Ukraine.
 In 1930 at the 11th Congress of the CP(b)U the defeat of "Shumskism" was acclaimed, while at the November 1933 party plenum speakers denounced the anti-party Shumsky group and the "counterrevolutionary" essence of its national deviation.

 On 13 May 1933 he was arrested on fabricated charges in the 1933 "UVO case" and sentenced to ten years in prison.
 After spending two years in Solovki prison camp of special assignment, by decision of a Special meeting of the NKVD of the Soviet Union on 10 December 1935 he was sentenced on charges of leadership of a "counterrevolutionary borotbist organization" to ten years exile to Krasnoyarsk.

 In 1936, demanding acquittal, Shumsky announced a hunger strike.
 In October 1937 he was accused in belonging to another nationalist organization of former Borotbists and was arrested in the place of his exile.
-Only in November 1939 was the case closed due to lack of evidence -- but which did not lead to his acquittal.
+Only in November 1939 was the case closed due to lack of evidence—but which did not lead to his acquittal.

 After the end of his sentence on 13 May 1943, Shumsky was left in Krasnoyarsk because of his ill health.
 Throughout his time of imprisonment, he did not stop fighting for his public rehabilitation, did not admit to any of allegations, and repeatedly appealed to the Central Committee of the VKP(b).
 In his letter to Joseph Stalin on 18 October 1945 Shumsky sharply criticized the national policy of the Soviet Union, in particular exaltation of the Russian people as "senior brother".

 In the exile he was writing a monograph "Malorosy" (Little Russians), but destroyed it because of the impossibility of publishing it.

 After release

-In 1946 Shumsky twice unsuccessfully tried to end his life in suicide.
-In September 1946, on the way from Saratov to Kyiv, he died, allegedly by special group of the Ministry of State Security of the Soviet Union under the direction of Pavel Sudoplatov and Grigory Mairanovsky, at the hands of the personal orders of Stalin, Khrushchev and Kaganovich.
+In 1946 Shumsky unsuccessfully tried to end his life in suicide twice.
+In September 1946, on the way from Saratov to Kyiv, he was killed, allegedly by a special group of the Ministry of State Security of the Soviet Union under the direction of Pavel Sudoplatov and Grigory Mairanovsky, at the hands of the personal orders of Stalin, Khrushchev and Kaganovich.

 On 11 September 1958 Shumsky was rehabilitated.